History of New Mexico: Athabaskans-Apachean

-Colonial period

 Spanish exploration and colonization

+Cabeza de Vaca, one of only four survivors of the Pánfilo de Narváez expedition of 1527, may have traveled through what is now New Mexico and Arizona.
+In 1535, he tells of hearing Indigenous people talk about fabulous cities somewhere in the North American Southwest.
+Fray Marcos de Niza enthusiastically identified these as the mythologized Seven Cities of Cíbola, also called the seven cities of gold.
-Francisco Vásquez de Coronado assembled an enormous expedition at Compostela, Mexico in 1540–1542, to explore and find the mythical Seven Golden Cities of Cibola, as described by Álvar Núñez Cabeza de Vaca, who had just arrived from his eight-year ordeal of survival.
-De Vaca traveled mostly overland from Florida to Mexico.
-He and three companions were the only survivors of the Pánfilo de Narváez expedition of June 17, 1527 to Florida, losing 80 horses and several hundred explorers.
-These four survivors had spent eight arduous years getting to Sinaloa, Mexico on the Pacific coast, and had visited many Indian tribes.

-Coronado and his supporters sank a fortune in this ill-fated enterprise.
-They took 1,300 horses and mules for riding and packing, and hundreds of head of sheep and cattle as a portable food supply.
+Francisco Vázquez de Coronado assembled an enormous expedition in 1540–1542, to explore and find the mythical Seven Golden Cities of Cibola, as described by Marcos de Niza.
+Coronado took 1,300 horses and mules for riding and packing, and hundreds of head of sheep and cattle as a portable food supply.
 Coronado's party found several adobe pueblos (towns) in 1541 but no rich cities of gold.
 Further widespread expeditions found no fabulous cities anywhere in the Southwest or Great Plains.
-A dispirited and now poor Coronado and his party began their journey back to Mexico, leaving New Mexico behind. it is likely that some of Coronado's horses escaped, to be captured and adopted for use by Plains Indians.
+It is likely that some of Coronado's horses escaped, to be captured and adopted for use by Plains Indians.
 Over the next two centuries, they made horses at the center of their nomadic cultures.
 Only two of Coronado's horses were mares.

 More than 50 years after Coronado, Juan de Oñate came north from the Valley of Mexico with 500 Spanish settlers and soldiers and 7,000 head of livestock, founding the first Spanish settlement in New Mexico on July 11, 1598.
 The governor named the settlement San Juan de los Caballeros.
-This means "Saint John of the Knights".
+This means "Saint John of the Knights."
 San Juan was in a small valley.
 Nearby the Chama River flows into the Rio Grande.
 Oñate pioneered El Camino Real de Tierra Adentro, "The Royal Road of the Interior Land," a 700-mile (1,100 km) trail from the rest of New Spain to his remote colony.
 Oñate was appointed as the first governor of the new province of Santa Fe de Nuevo México.
 Although he intended to achieve the total subjugation of the Natives, Oñate noted in 1599 that the Pueblo "live very much the same as [the Spanish] do, in houses with two and three terraces."

 The Native Americans at Acoma revolted against this Spanish encroachment but faced severe suppression.
-In battles with the Acomas, Oñate lost 11 soldiers and two servants, killed hundreds of Indians, and punished every man over 25 years of age by the amputation of their left foot.
+In battles with the Acomas, Oñate lost 11 soldiers and two servants, killed hundreds of Indigenous peoples, and punished every man over 25 years of age by the amputation of their left foot.
 The Franciscans found the Pueblo people increasingly unwilling to consent to baptism by newcomers who continued to demand food, clothing and labor.
 Acoma is also known as the oldest continually inhabited city in the United States.